• A+

 • Would contribute to Scotland’s legally binding 2045 net zero carbon emissions target

-We are in a climate emergency, cost of living crisis and also seeking to enhance the security of our energy supply.
-Onshore wind can address all of these and projects like Hill of Fare Wind Farm can play an important part.
+We are facing a climate emergency and at the same time seeking to enhance the security of our energy supply.
+Onshore wind can address both of these and projects like Hill of Fare Wind Farm can play an important part.

 To find out more about the project please click here.